Miragaia longicollum: Synonymy with Dacentrurus and Alcovasaurus

-Francisco Costa and Mateus considered Miragaia longicollum as a valid taxon, describing a newly recognised specimen, MG 4863, that had already been excavated in 1959 by Georges Zbyszewski but was only prepared between 2015 and 2017.
+In 2019, Costa and Mateus argued that Miragaia longicollum is a valid taxon, describing a newly recognised specimen, MG 4863, that had already been excavated in 1959 by Georges Zbyszewski but was only prepared between 2015 and 2017.
 It consists of a skeleton that also contains tail vertebrae, the most complete dinosaur ever found in Portugal.
 They also renamed Alcovasaurus, which was discovered in 1908, into a possible second species: Miragaia longispinus.
-However, Sánchez-Fenollosa et al. (2024) supported the synonymy of the two taxa based on the new specimen of Dacentrurus from the Villar del Arzobispo Formation, and suggested that Alcovasaurus is a separate genus.
+However, Sánchez-Fenollosa et al. (2024) supported the synonymy of Miragaia and Dacentrurus based on a new specimen of the latter from the Villar del Arzobispo Formation, and suggested that Alcovasaurus is a separate genus.
 In their re-description of the specimen MG 4863, Costa et al. (2025) argued that the two taxa are not synonymous based on comparison with the Dacentrurus holotype and that Alcovasaurus should be included as a second species of Miragaia.